TianchengY/hammock_plot/README.md

 *[Visualizing Categorical Data Arising in the Health Sciences Using Hammock Plots.](http://www.schonlau.net/publication/03jsm_hammockplot.pdf)*
 In Proceedings of the Section on Statistical Graphics, American Statistical Association; 2003

+VanderPlas, S., Ge, Y., Unwin, A., & Hofmann, H. (2023).
+Penguins Go Parallel: a grammar of graphics framework for generalized parallel coordinate plots.
+Journal of Computational and Graphical Statistics, 1-16. (online first)

 ### Other implementations of the hammock plot
 There is also a Stata implementation `hammock` (available from the Stata archive SSC) and an R implementation as part of the package `ggparallel`.